YufenLin/tanzania_water_predictor/README.md

         * source_class - The source of the water
         * waterpoint_type_group - The kind of waterpoint
         * date_recorded - The date the row was entered
-    2. There are 59400 records in train data and 14850 records in test data.
-    3. Set gps_height = 0 where gps_height < 0
+4. Adjust unreasonable values: gps_height, construction_year
-    4. Consider performance and avoid overfitting.
-If the unique value of one feature is more than 50 and the number of one unique value is less than 500(< 1% records), we set the value as 'others'
+5. Consider performance and avoid overfitting.
+If the unique value of single feature is more than 50 and the number of one unique value is less than 500(< 1% records), we set the value as 'others'
-    5. There are a lot of '0' values in construction_year.
-It is an unreasonable value for year of construction, so it casts '0' as 'unknown'.
-Set other years into decade bins.
-Set construction_year as categorical features.
-    6. Parses cateborical variables by OneHotEncoder
+6. Parses categorical variables by one-hot encoding
-    7. Writing data to Pickle file.

 ### Modeling
 1. Dummy Classifier
 2. Decision Tree Classifier
 3. Bagging Classifier
 4. Random Forest Classifier
-    5. KNeighbor Classifier
-    6. XGB Classifier
+5. XGB Classifier
+6. GridSearchCV: search better parameter values for each model

+### Evaluation
+1. Get recall score, f1 score, precision score, accuracy, and hamming loss.
+2. Calculate mean cross validation.